kakxem/node-pipewire/README.md

 //Unlink all nodes that have the name `nodeName` to the node with the id `nodeId`. unlinkNodesNameToId(nodeName: string, nodeId: number)

+//Wait for a node to be created. waitForNewNode(nodeName: string)
 ```

 ## Development